• Home

 • Chill the cake again for another 15 minutes.

-• Put the rest of the fudge frosting into a piping bag and pipe swirls all around the edge of the outside of the top of the cake.
+• Take the last ⅕th of buttercream and put it into a piping bag.
+Create swirls going all the way around the top rim of the cake.

-• Place rainbow sprinkles on the fudge swirl.
+• Add the last 1 tablespoon rainbow sprinkles on the fudge swirl.

 Video